Outline of Switzerland

 The following outline is provided as an overview of and topical guide to Switzerland:

 Switzerland – alpine country in Central Europe, located mostly in the Alps.
 Switzerland is the oldest neutral country in the world; it has not fought a foreign war since its neutrality was established by the Treaty of Paris in 1815.
 It is not a member of the European Union.
-Swiss cultural icons include Switzerland's quality of life, its neutrality, the Swiss Alps, watches, yodeling, and chocolate.
+Swiss cultural icons include Switzerland's quality of life, its neutrality, the Swiss Alps, watches, yodeling, cheese and chocolate.